aiven/devportal/docs/products/postgres/migration/logical_pgdump.rst

 An external PostgreSQL database can be migrated into Aiven using the `Aiven-db-migrate <https://github.com/aiven/aiven-db-migrate>`_ tool supporting both logical replication as well as dump and restore process.

+Logical replication is the default method, as once successful, this keeps the two databases synchronised until the replication is interrupted.
+If the preconditions for logical replication are not met for a database, the migration falls back to using ``pg_dump``.

+Regardless of the migration method used, the migration tool first performs a schema dump and migration to ensure schema compatibility.

+**Note**: Logical replication also works when migrating from AWS RDS PostgreSQL 10+.
+Google Cloud Platform's PostgreSQL for CloudSQL does not support logical replication.

 Migration Requirements
 ----------------------